Appinventiv Call Button

 It visualizes the entire software delivery lifecycle, helping identify inefficiencies and delays in workflows.
 By revealing handoffs and bottlenecks, VSM empowers teams to streamline processes, accelerate delivery, and maximize value flow from development through to production.

-Best suited for: Defined to Optimized stages—helps in streamlining and scaling delivery across complex environments.
+Best suited for: Defined to Optimized stages.
+It helps in streamlining and scaling delivery across complex environments.

 Together, these frameworks offer a comprehensive toolkit for business leaders to lead their DevOps transformation with focus and confidence, ensuring that every step taken drives measurable progress toward true maturity.